ONTAP 9 Manuals ( CA08871-402 )

 • The Onboard Key Manager is a built-in tool that serves keys to nodes from the same storage system as your data.

-Beginning with ONTAP 9.7, aggregate and volume encryption is enabled by default if you have a volume encryption (VE) license and use an onboard or external key manager.
+Aggregate and volume encryption is enabled by default if you have a volume encryption (VE) license and use an onboard or external key manager.
+The VE license is included with ONTAP One.
 Whenever an external or onboard key manager is configured there is a change in how the encryption of data at rest is configured for brand new aggregates and brand new volumes.
 Brand new aggregates will have Aggregate Encryption (AE) enabled by default.
 Brand new volumes that are not part of an AE aggregate will have Volume Encryption (VE) enabled by default.
 If a data storage virtual machine (SVM) is configured with its own key-manager using multi-tenant key management, then the volume created for that SVM is automatically configured with VE.

 If you are using SnapLock, you can enable encryption only on new, empty SnapLock volumes.
 You cannot enable encryption on an existing SnapLock volume.